 Your Bearikade food canister requires very little maintenance.

-When you notice that the torque needed to turn the fastener is higher than you want, work a little silicone grease (or vaseline) under the head to lubricate the rubber o-ring.
+When you notice the torque needed to turn the fastener is higher than you want, it is probably time to clean and re-lubricate the o-rings under the fastener heads.
+Use Super Lube synthetic grease or equivalent.

 If the torque remains too high, then you can adjust by using a pair of vise grips to squeeze the gold wire (receptacle) closer to the aluminum tab just above it.
 Bend a little, then try the torque and repeat as necessary.
 Avoid clamping rivets.